sami2py/sami2py/README.md

 # Overview

 Sami2py is a python module that runs the SAMI2 model, as well as archives, loads and plots the resulting modeled values.
 SAMI2 is a model developed by the Naval Research Laboratory to simulate the motions of plasma in a 2D ionospheric environment along a dipole magnetic field [Huba et al, 2000].
-SAMI2 solves for the chemical and dynamical evolution of seven ion species in this environment (H^+, He^+, N^+, O^+, N_2^+, NO^+, and O_2^+).
+SAMI2 solves for the chemical and dynamical evolution of seven ion species in this environment (H<sup>+</sup>, He^+, N^+, O^+, N_2^+, NO^+, and O_2^+).

 The implementation used here includes the ability to scale the neutral atmosphere in which the ions form through direct modification of the exospheric neutral temperature for extreme solar minimum conditions, as discussed by Emmert et al [20??].
 This implementation is based on the version used in Klenzing et al [2013].